 Born the illegitimate son of a stage actor and a chorus girl in April, 1875, author Edgar Wallace had ditched school by the age of twelve to hock newspapers in London's Ludgate Circus, washed out as a printer's apprentice the next year, and then spent the next six years bouncing around, bilking, and getting fired from several menial jobs until enlisting in the army on his 18th birthday, where he served in South Africa during the Boer War of 1896 as part of the Royal West Kent Regiment.
 Sticking with the theme, Wallace wasn't too enamored with army life and wrangled a transfer to a medical outfit.
 This proved even worse, which soon had him on the move again until he apparently finally found what he was looking for in the military press corps.

 A voracious reader of military history and the ripping yarns of Rudyard Kipling, Wallace used these influences as inspiration for his stories and poems.
 According to legend, Wallace's dispatches so impressed Kipling that he arranged to meet the fledgling author (most reports place this meeting in Capetown, South Africa, in 1898) and encouraged him to keep writing once his enlistment was up.
-And with the sale of his first book of ballads, The Mission that Failed, Wallace sped up that process by using the profits to buy his way out of the army, got married, started a family, and moved back to England, determined to make writing a full time career.
+And with the sale of his first book of ballads, The Mission that Failed, Wallace sped up this process by using the profits to buy his way out of the army, got married, started a family, and moved back to England, determined to make writing a full time career.

 "Such is the insanity of the age that do not doubt

 for one moment the success of my venture."